google/WebFundamentals/src/content/en/updates/2017/11/overscroll-behavior.md

 The [CSS `overscroll-behavior`][spec] property allows developers to override the browser's default overflow scroll behavior when reaching the top/bottom of content.
-Examples use cases include disabling the browser's pull-to-refresh feature on mobile, removing overscroll glow and rubberbanding effects, and preventing page content from scrolling when it's beneath a modal/overlay.
+Use cases include disabling the pull-to-refresh feature on mobile, removing overscroll glow and rubberbanding effects, and preventing page content from scrolling when it's beneath a modal/overlay.

-CSS `overscroll-behavior` is requires Chrome 63+ and is development or being considered by other browsers.
+`overscroll-behavior` requires Chrome 63+.
+It's in development or being considered by other browsers.
 See [chromestatus.com](https://www.chromestatus.com/feature/5734614437986304) for more information.